Need Help? Give us a call.

 We’ve compiled some themes from customer reviews so you can get an idea of common complaints about and praise for the Square Payroll app.

-As we sifted through all of the positive Square Payroll reviews from customers—and there were many to sift through—we noticed that most happy customers remarked on how easy it was to set up their payroll.
+As we sifted through all of the positive Square Payroll reviews from customers—and there were many to sift through—we noticed that most happy customers remarked on how easy it was to set up their payroll as well as how user-friendly and flexible the software is.
 Additionally, many reviews laud their customer service as extremely helpful and professional.

-Even more, Square Payroll reviews often feature customers raving about the affordability of this payroll software.
+Even more, Square Payroll reviews often feature customers raving about the affordability of this payroll software and how it is not only cost-effective but that it also makes the payroll process quick and simple.
 Plus, many customers have written that data tracking and error correction in the Square app is much easier than they had anticipated.

-All in all, Square Payroll reviews suggest that this payroll option has many happy customers.
+All in all, Square Payroll reviews suggest that this payroll service has many happy customers.

 That said, not every Square Payroll review is a positive one.
-A common complaint within Square Payroll reviews is that this payroll app tends to be a bit wonky when handling time zones—customer reviews state that Square timecards don’t autocorrect the time zone when you manually enter them.
+A common complaint within Square Payroll reviews is that this payroll app tends to be a bit wonky when handling time zones—customer reviews state that Square Payroll timecards don’t autocorrect the time zone when you manually enter them.
+Some customers also report bugs with other facets of the software, as well as mention specific areas, like search functionality and dashboard display, that they would like to see improved.

 Plus, Square Payroll reviews often feature customers complaining about the short turnaround from when a business owner receives a payroll reminder and the payroll deadline.
-If you find that you’re often busy around your payroll deadline, then keep this one little hitch in mind before opting for Square Payroll.
+If you find that you’re often busy around your payroll deadline, then keep this one little hitch in mind before opting for payroll with Square.

-After reading through all the details of this review, you might still be hesitant to decide on this payroll software.
-Though Square’s costs are some of the most affordable on the market, you might need more from your payroll service.
+After reading through all the details of this Square Payroll review, you might still be hesitant to decide on this payroll software.
+Though the Square Payroll pricing is one of the most affordable on the market, you might need more from your payroll service.
 You might need your payroll software to support more employee benefits that Square can.
-Or perhaps you simply don’t use a Square POS system and most of Square Payroll’s benefits are lost on you as a result.
+Or perhaps you simply don’t use a Square POS system and most of this payroll software’s benefits are lost on you as a result.